openpolitics/manifesto/education.md

 ## Funding

 Our schools must be funded properly.
-We will halt any planned school funding cuts, and introduce a so-called triple lock for investment in state schools, where their annual funding must increase at whichever is greater of
+We will halt any planned school funding cuts, and introduce a so-called triple lock for investment in state schools, where their annual funding must increase at least at whichever is greater of:

 * the rate of inflation
 * average wages